SPDR Portfolio S&P 500 High Dividend ETF (NYSEARCA:SPYD) Shares Sold by FormulaFolio Investments LLC

-FormulaFolio Investments LLC decreased its stake in SPDR Portfolio S&P 500 High Dividend ETF (NYSEARCA:SPYD) by 55.7% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+FormulaFolio Investments LLC lowered its holdings in SPDR Portfolio S&P 500 High Dividend ETF (NYSEARCA:SPYD) by 55.7% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 9,753 shares of the company’s stock after selling 12,244 shares during the quarter.
 FormulaFolio Investments LLC’s holdings in SPDR Portfolio S&P 500 High Dividend ETF were worth $402,000 as of its most recent SEC filing.

 Want to see what other hedge funds are holding SPYD?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for SPDR Portfolio S&P 500 High Dividend ETF (NYSEARCA:SPYD).